Boundary Effects on the Controllability of Coupled KdV Systems: Introduction

 Equation \eqref{zez} has been studied by a large number of authors (see, for instance, \cite{corless}, \cite{siewert}), and its solutions are given by the Lambert function $W(z)$ which satisfies

 Moreover, if $\alpha\neq 0$, equation \eqref{zez} has infinitely many solutions, which are given by the zeros of the holomorphic complex functions

-where $\log(z)$ denotes de principal branche of the log-function.
+where $\log(z)$ denotes the principal branch of the log-function.
 This approach allows us to conclude that, in some cases, the controllability holds for any $L>0$.

-Our analysis is done under additional assumptions on some coefficients of the system.
-We remark that, according to \cite{bona}, \cite{saut}, the parameters $b$ and $c$ are automatically positive and $r$ is a nondimensional parameter that could be assumed very small.
-However, as it will become clear throughout the paper, in order to provide the tools to handle this problem, we assume that
+Our analysis over some of the coefficients in the system is based on the assumption made in \cite{bona}, \cite{saut}, where the parameters $b$ and $c$ are automatically positive and $r$ is a non-dimensional parameter that could be assumed very small.
+However, as it will become clear throughout the paper, to provide the tools to handle this problem, we assume that

 Our main results can be summarized as follows.

 \begin{theorem} Let \(T>0\), \(L>0 \) and $r\neq 0$.
 Then, there exists $\delta=\delta(t,L)>0$, such that, for any $(u_0,v_0)$, $ (u_T,v_T) \in\X:=(L^2(0,L))^2$ verifying